mach10/quoter/README.md

 quoter
 ======

-Churchillian wit and wisdom courtesy of Ruby
+Churchillian wit and wisdom courtesy of Ruby and Sinatra